TacoJGriz/BagTagVectors/readme.md

 # Bag Tag to Vector Program
 **Created by Jackson Grizzle for Legit 3D**
 ## Purpose
-The intended use of this program is to turn the data from the Chrome extension to an `.SVG` file
+The intended use of this program is to turn the data from the Chrome extension into an `.SVG` file

 ## Directions
 ### Python Project vs Standalone